meelgroup/approxcov/README.md

 2. Extension of **ApproxCov** to the general case where features can have a finite number of values.
 It can be found in `approxcov_mv.py` script
 3. **ApproxMaxCov** algorithm approximating the number of distinct combinations of features satisfying constraints of a configurable system assuming that all features have exactly 2 values.
 It can be found in `approxmaxcov.py` script
 4. Extension of **ApproxMaxCov** to the general case where features can have a finite number of values.
 It can be found in `approxmaxcov_mv.py` script

 Within each script the algorithms to compute the ground truth are provided.
 These algorithms are adapted from [baital tool](https://github.com/meelgroup/baital).

-This work is by Eduard Baranov, Sourav Chakraborty, Axel Legay, Kuldeep S. Meel, and Vinodchandran N. Variyam to appear in ICSE '22.
+This work is by Eduard Baranov, Sourav Chakraborty, Axel Legay, Kuldeep S. Meel, and Vinodchandran N. Variyam to appear in ICSE'22.

 ## System Requirements